-There is an alternate method for checking many items, referred to as the thrip cloth method.
+There is an alternate method for checking many items, referred to as the thrip cloth method, and will be referred to at times below.
 This method differs from the conventional method in a basic way.
-Instead of checking each item for insects, the cleaning solution is analyzed to ascertain the clean status of the produce.
-This method is especially useful for smaller herbs and large quantities of produce.
-After an initial thorough wash, the produce is rinsed again and the water filtered through the thrip cloth\.
+Instead of checking each item for insects, the cleaning solution is analyzed to ascertain the clean status of the produce and is especially useful for smaller herbs or large quantities of produce.
+After an initial thorough wash, the produce is rinsed again, and the water filtered through the thrip cloth1.
 If no insects are found, we are assured that the initial rinse did its job properly.
-It is prudent to familiarize yourself with the insects in order to accurately identify them on the cloth; this may take a few tries.
+It is prudent to familiarize yourself with the insects to accurately identify them on the cloth; this may take a few tries.
 For information on obtaining a thrip cloth, contact our office.